 Seattle and King County racial restrictive covenants

-Here are preliminary maps and lists of racial restrictive covenants for Seattle and its suburbs.
-Combing through the property records in the King County Archives, we have uncovered deeds and other documents containing restrictions that apply to more than 34,000 properties.
-Our work is not finished, so this is meant to be suggestive, not definitive.
-Racial restrictions were imposed by many developers and neighborhood associations in the 1920s, 1930s, 1940s, and early 1950s.
-They remain part of property records today, although since 1968, discrimination on the basis of race has been illegal.
-The links below lead to five pages featuring different kinds of maps, lists, and information that show the prevalence and legacy of restrictive covenants in King County.
+We have uncovered deeds and other documents containing restrictions that apply to more than 37,000 properties.
+Our work is not finished.
+Racial restrictions were imposed by many developers and neighborhood associations in the decades when they were legal prior to 1968.
+They remain part of property records today.
+The links below lead to six pages featuring different kinds of maps, lists, and information that show the prevalence and legacy of restrictive covenants in King County.

-This map shows the exact location of more than 34,000 properties that carried racial and sometimes religious restrictions.
+This interactive map shows the exact location of properties that carried racial and sometimes religious restrictions.
+Search by address.
+Zoom to see restriction language.

 Explore